malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 # Conclusion

+The introduction of new molecular relaxations in @sec:molecular_relaxation provides a method of describing the relaxation of each individual particle.
+We use the Trimer model to show these quantities are comparable to the traditional dynamics quantities, having similar timescales and temperature dependences.

 In @sec:jump_dynamics we find the onset of jump dynamics to explain the presence of dynamic heterogeneities.
 As the temperature drops,